The Flintstones in Viva Rock Vegas: Plot

-Chip keeps Fred gambling to miss his dinner date with the others.
-Betty sees Barney wipe cream from Roxie's chest, misinterpreting the move as a pass.
-Mick Jagged comforts the weeping girl, and they go on a date.
+Chip keeps Fred gambling and he misses his dinner date with the others.
+Betty sees Barney wipe the cream off Roxie's chest, misinterpreting the gesture as a pass.
+Mick Jagged comforts Betty, and they go on a date.
 Wilma breaks up with Fred over not spending any time with her.
-Chip warns her of burglaries and arranges that Fred loses everything before slipping Wilma's pearls in Fred's pocket and asking him to empty them.
-Hotel security arrests Fred for robbery, but when Barney protests that Fred is incapable of robbery and would not even be able to crack his own knuckles without help, Chip accuses Barney of being Fred's accomplice and also has him arrested.
-Angered that the two stole from her, Wilma goes back to Chip.
+Chip warns her of burglaries and arranges for Fred to lose everything before slipping Wilma's pearls into Fred's pocket and framing him for stealing them.
+Hotel security arrests Fred for robbery, but when Barney protests that Fred is incapable of robbery, Chip accuses Barney of being Fred's accomplice and also has him arrested.
+Believing Chip's lies, Wilma goes back to him.

-Gazoo visits the men in prison, revealing that Chip is severely indebted to the mob and hopes to solve both his problems by framing Fred for the robbery and marrying Wilma to get the Slaghooples' money.
+Gazoo visits the men in prison, revealing that Chip is severely indebted to the mob and hopes to solve both his problems by framing Fred for the robbery and marrying Wilma to get his hands on the Slaghooples' money.
 Barney slips through the bars, steals the keys, and unlocks the cell.
 Disguised in drag as dancers, they accidentally run into Jagged's dressing room.
-Barney tells Betty he loves her, and they reconcile after the misunderstanding involving Roxie at the buffet is cleared up, and Barney knocks out Jagged.
+Barney tells Betty he loves her, and they reconcile after the misunderstanding involving Roxie at the buffet is cleared up.

 Fred plans to disguise himself as Jagged in an attempt to reconcile with Wilma.
-Meanwhile, in the audience, Chip proposes to an unresponsive Wilma.
+Meanwhile, in the audience, Chip proposes to an unimpressed Wilma.
 Fred then comes on stage disguised as Jagged and briefly sings to Wilma, apologizing for his behavior earlier before proposing to her.
-Knowing that she still loves Fred, Wilma happily accepts, rejecting Chip, and they marry in the Rock Vegas Chapel of Love.
+Knowing she still loves Fred, Wilma happily accepts, rejecting Chip, and they marry in the Rock Vegas Chapel of Love.
 After the pastor proclaims them husband and wife, everyone sings "Meet the Flintstones".
 When Jagged sings "Viva Rock Vegas" at a party, Betty catches Wilma's tossed bouquet and kisses Barney.
 The newlyweds drive away with Dino and Gazoo to goodbye waves from their friends, family, and even a handcuffed Chip and Roxie.